 Also related to Heilbron check out the following pages: Groenvlei, a place with a German Lutheran church, Weilbach farm, a farm just outside Heilbron with history and Vegkop, a historical site going back to the Voortrekkers.

-It is not named (and misspelled) after Heilbronn in Germany.
-But rather named as such because of the fountains of fresh water found on the banks of the Elandsspruit.
-Its from Dutch, bron is a fountain and heil meaning healthy.
-So there you have it, its not a colonial name, so leave it alone.
+The advertisement informing of the sale of the first erven (stands) in the newly established town of Heilbron is shown on the left.
+The sale took place on the 4 Sept 1872.
 The town was proclaimed as a village in 1873 and laid out according to certain traditions.
-One of them being that the roads must be wide enough so that an ox-wagon can make a U-turn.
+One of them being that the roads must be wide enough so that an ox-wagon can make a U-turn, check the picture top left.
 The picture on the right (source: Ref 3) taken around 1910 shows an early traffic jam on the main road through town.
 Municipal status was achieved in 1890

 In its grounds is a monument to the Heilbron burgers killed in the Anglo-Boer war.
 Unfortunately access to the grounds is restricted by a big fence around it.
 Something that has become necessary for most churches due to littering and vandalism.